ExCiteS/geokey/README.rst

 Install for development
 =======================

-GeoKey can run on Python 2.7 only.
-The latest Django 1.8 version is installed by default, although it can also run with Django 1.9).
+GeoKey can be run on Python 2.7 only.
+The latest Django 1.8 version is installed by default, although 1.9 can be used too.

 1. Update your system: